Capturing Canada With Photographer Jeff Bartlett

 But while his work is incredible, it is his dedication to his craft that has made Jeff so successful in his career.

 Case in point: on their way home from that 18-day road trip across Alberta, the photographers fought off exhaustion to do one more trip to Jasper, where they had had poor luck at the very beginning of the trip.

 “We drove into the park completely exhausted, having already agreed that we’d just shoot one location and then go to bed,” Jeff said.
 “We drove in and it was one of those nights when there was ten times more stars than you’d ever seen before and the air was so clear because a snow storm had gone through the day before.
 There was just so much clarity, the stars were incredible.
 We didn’t even really talk about the plan.
 We just went from one location, to the next location, to the next location and while we were shooting, we never once said, ‘oh, we should go to sleep,’ it was only, ‘oh, where should we go next?”

-When I spoke to Jeff, he was in the midst of packing to move.
+When I first spoke to Jeff at the beginning of 2022, he was in the midst of packing to move.
 After 11 years in the Rockies, he was relocating to the Comox Valley on Vancouver Island.
 We can’t wait to see what adventures he captures next.
-To see more of Jeff’s incredible work, visit his website.
+To see more of Jeff’s incredible work or to book one of his new Pacific Rim and Tofino workshops, visit his website.

 *This post was originally published in January 2022 and updated in February 2023.